pengvyn/kavpix-code/src/essays/number-tree/essay.md

 #### **Parentheses**

-Now that negation is here as well, adding parentheses is simple
+Now that negation is here as well, adding parentheses is simple.

 ```typescript
 interface Add {